Sachaa-Thanasius/defer-imports/README.rst

     -   If imports are necessary to get symbols that are only used within annotations.

         -   Such imports can be unnecessarily expensive or cause import chains depending on how one's code is organized.
         -   The current workaround for this is to perform the problematic imports within ``if typing.TYPE_CHECKING: ...`` blocks and then stringify the fake-imported, nonexistent symbols to prevent NameErrors at runtime; however, the resulting annotations will raise errors if ever introspected.
-Using ``with defer_imports.until_use: ...`` instead would ensure that the symbols will be imported and saved in the local namespace, but only upon introspection, making the imports non-circular and almost free in most circumstances.
+Using ``with defer_imports.until_use(): ...`` instead would ensure that the symbols will be imported and saved in the local namespace, but only upon introspection, making the imports non-circular and almost free in most circumstances.

 Features